Písek District: Geography

 Most of the territory is characterized by an undulating landscape with many low hills.
 The territory extends into four geomorphological mesoregions: Tábor Uplands (most of the territory), Vlašim Uplands (northeast), Benešov Uplands (northwest) and České Budějovice Basin (south).
 The highest point of the district is the hill Kozlov in Chyšky with an elevation of 709 m, the lowest point is the Orlík Reservoir in Kožlí at 348 m.

+From the total district area of 1126.9 km2, agricultural land occupies 621.3 km2, forests occupy 373.8 km2, and water area occupies 46.7 km2.
+Forests cover 33.2% of the district's area.

-The territory is rich in watercourses and ponds.
+The territory is rich in watercourses and fishponds.
 The most important river is the Vltava, which flows across the territory from southeast to north, and, together with its tributaries, drains the whole district.
-The most significant tributary is the Otava, which connects with the Vlatva in the centre of the territory.
-On the Vltava is built the Orlík Reservoir, which is the second largest reservoir in the country.
-There are many ponds, especially in the České Budějovice Basin area.
+The most significant tributary is the Otava, which connects with the Vltava in the centre of the territory.
+Other notable rivers are the Blanice, Lomnice and Skalice.
+The Orlík Reservoir, built on the Vltava, is the second largest reservoir in the country.
+There are many fishponds, especially in the České Budějovice Basin area.

-There are no large-scale protected areas.
+There are no protected landscape areas in the district.